 The Promise to Yourself

 This post is starting to sound like a self-help manifesto, but I am all about getting this out there.
-What I am trying to say is, try to make a real promise to yourself, one that can survive though the first, second and third rounds of discouragements.
+What I am trying to say is, try to make a real promise to yourself, one that can survive through the first, second, and third rounds of discouragements.
 The thing about gaining momentum is the start or restart is the hardest part.
-In my experience you and you only can make this decision.
+In my experience, you and you only can make this decision.